sentanos/ProxyService/README.md

 ## ProxyService

-This basically serves an Http client that opens the door to actually using REST APIs, reading response headers, reading status codes, accessing roblox.com from in-game, and more (including crazy stuff like logging into a Roblox account from a game server).
+Roblox's HttpService has always been severely lacking.
+This open-source project essentially aims to serve as a replacement, providing an Http client that opens the door to actually using REST APIs, reading response headers, reading status codes, accessing roblox.com from in-game, and more.

-Example uses are accessing Roblox, Discord, Trello, and Firebase APIs.
+Example uses are accessing Roblox, Discord, Trello, and Firebase APIs, including crazy stuff like logging into a Roblox account from in Roblox.
 You can use this for virtually any API.

-The way it works is that you make a request to a proxy server instead of the server you are accessing, and the proxy server actually sends the request for you.
-It returns an HTTP 200 so Roblox does not error while appending response headers to the response.
-This is all done in the background with a free personal server you can setup very easily.
+The way it works is that the game makes a request to a proxy server instead of the server you want to access and the proxy server actually sends the request for you.
+It returns an HTTP 200 so Roblox does not error and then appends response headers/codes to the response.
+This is all done in the background with a free, open-source, personal server that you can setup very easily.

 **Features**